CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 ```

 ####Run
-Start the CLI from the folder in which your SLANG files reside and then enter the following at the `slang>` prompt: `run flow.sl`
+Start the CLI from the folder in which your SLANG files reside and enter `run flow.sl` at the `slang>` prompt.

 The output will look similar to this:
 ```